RenderKit/ospray/doc/api.md

 interpolation.

 For hexahedral cells, each hexahedron is formed by a group of eight indices into the vertics and data value.
-Vertex ordering is the same as VTK_HEXAHEDRON - four bottom vertices counterclockwise, then top four counterclockwise.
+Vertex ordering is the same as `VTK_HEXAHEDRON` -- four bottom vertices counterclockwise, then top four counterclockwise.

   -------- ------------------  -------  ---------------------------------------
   Type     Name                Default  Description